riyadparvez/riyadparvez.github.io/_posts/2016-02-21-paper-summary-pregel-a-system-for-large-scale-graph-processing.markdown

 * System calls "Combine()" for several messages intended for a vertex _V_ into a single message containing the combined message.
 * User defined, application specific.
 * Not enabled by default.
-* No guarantee which messages will be combined, or in what order .
+* No guarantee which messages will be combined, or in what order.
 Therefore, combiners should be enabled for commutative and associative operations.

 Aggregator
 --------------